-Section 1 Sampling Techniques and Data In the geological interpretation was based on 534 drillholes, of which 436 contained valid intersections and were used in grade estimation.
+Criteria Status Section 1 Sampling Techniques and Data Drilling techniques The geological interpretation was based on 534 drillholes, of which 436 contained valid intersections and were used in grade estimation.
 8 diamond drillholes intersect the Eastern Fault Block mineralisation.
-In the drilling types used in the resource estimate include NQ and HQ size diamond drill core.
-Drill core recovery within the mineralised sequence is approximately 100%.
-All diamond drillholes have had core recovery recorded, and other basic geotechnical information.
-Detailed geological logging was completed on all drillholes using the refined stratigraphy developed by Solid Geology (2002).
-Logs were then uploaded into the GBis database.
-A geophysical logging system is used to log production blast holes and has also been used to log deeper RC drillholes.
-This system measures natural gamma radiation and magnetic susceptibility to differentiate units Interpretation was based on 55 Familiaries, or which is contained value interpretations and were used in grade estimation.
-8 diamond drillholes intersect the Eastern Fault Block mineralisation.
 The drilling types used in the resource estimate include NQ and HQ size diamond drill core.
-Drill core recovery within the mineralised sequence is approximately 100%.
+Drill Sample Recovery Drill core recovery within the mineralised sequence is approximately 100%.
 All diamond drillholes have had core recovery recorded, and other basic geotechnical information.
-Detailed geological logging was completed on all drillholes using the refined stratigraphy developed by Solid Geology (2002).
-Logs were then uploaded into the GBis database.
-A geophysical logging system is used to log production blast holes and has also been used to log deeper RC All diamond drillholes have had core recovery recorded, and other basic geotechnical information.
-Detailed geological logging was completed on all drillholes using the refined stratigraphy developed by Solid Geology (2002).
-Logs were then uploaded into the GBis database.
-A geophysical logging system is used to log production blast holes and has also been used to log deeper RC Geology (2002).
-Logs were then uploaded into the GBis database.
-A geophysical logging system is used to log production blast holes and has also been used to log deeper RC within the mineralised zone.
-Half-core samples were taken using a diamond core saw.
-Sample intervals were confined to geological boundaries and have depth and unit information recorded.
+Logging Detailed geological logging was completed on all drillholes using the refined stratigraphy developed by Solid Logging Geology (2002).
+Logs were then uploaded into the GBis database. drillholes.
+This system measures natural gamma radiation and magnetic susceptibility to differentiate units within the mineralised zone.
+Sub-sampling techniques and Half-core samples were taken using a diamond core saw. sample preparation Sample intervals were confined to geological boundaries and have depth and unit information recorded.
 In the 1990 to 1995 drilling campaigns; Sample preparation of all drill samples were completed by Amdel at their Mt.
 Isa facility.
 Samples of approximately 4kg to 5kg were dried in aluminium trays.
 Samples were jaw crushed to 6mm.
 Samples were pulverised to 70% passing 75μm in a mixer-mill with three concentric rings.
 A split of 200g was bagged and sent for assay.
 The sample residue was re-bagged and stored at the CRAE facility in Canberra.
-In the 1999 to2007 drilling campaigns; Samples were dried and the entire sample crushed to 5mm through a jaw crusher.
-Samples were iffle split to produce 300g for pulverising.
+In the 1999 to2007 drilling campaigns; Sample preparation of all drill samples were completed at the Century mine laboratory.
+Samples were dried and the entire sample crushed to 5mm through a jaw crusher.
+Samples were riffle split to produce 300g for pulverising.
 Sample pulverised to minus 200μm in a ring mill.
-In the 2013 drilling campaign; Sample preparation of all drill samples was completed at ALS laboratory in Townsville Sample preparation of all drill samples was completed at ALS laboratory in Townsville Samples were crushed to nominal 6mm in Jacques jaw crusher.
-Samples up to 7kg were weighed and dried at 105°C as received in their calico bags.
+In the 2013 drilling campaign; Sample preparation of all drill samples was completed at ALS laboratory in Townsville Samples up to 7kg were weighed and dried at 105°C as received in their calico bags.
 Samples were crushed to nominal 6mm in Jacques jaw crusher.
-Jampies greater than 5.5kg were spin down to 2kg to 5kg daing a time spinter.
+Samples greater than 3.3kg were split down to 2kg to 3kg using a riffle splitter.
 Up to 3kg of sample was then pulverised in LM5 pulveriser to 85% passing 75μm.
 300g to 400g of pulverised sample was collected for analysis.
-Samples from 1990 to 1995 were assayed through Amdel Laboratories in Mount Isa and Adelaide, Analabs in Townsville and Genalysis Laboratory Services, Perth.
-Analytical methods used were Atomic Absorption Spectrometry (AAS), Induced Coupled Plasma Optical Emission Spectroscopy (ICP-OES) and Leco furnace methods.
-After 1999 samples were analysed in the Century mine laboratory using a combination of x-ray fluorescence (XRF - Zn, Pb, Fe, Mn, SiO2, S), atomic absorption spectrometry (AAS - Ag) and Leco furnace (total carbon) methods, and each month a sub-set of samples are despatched to ALS in Brisbane for check assay.
+Quality of assay data and Samples from 1990 to 1995 were assayed through Amdel Laboratories in Mount Isa and Adelaide, Analabs in laboratory tests Townsville and Genalysis Laboratory Services, Perth.
+Analytical methods used were Atomic Absorption laboratory tests Spectrometry (AAS), Induced Coupled Plasma Optical Emission Spectroscopy (ICP-OES) and Leco furnace methods.
+After 1999 samples were analysed in the Century mine laboratory using a combination of x-ray fluorescence (XRE - Zn, Pb, Fe, Mn, SiO 2 , S), atomic absorption spectrometry (AAS - Ag) and Leco furnace (total carbon) methods, and each month a sub-set of samples are despatched to ALS in Brisbane for check assay.
 Each internal and external batch of samples is accompanied by selected Standard reference sample material.
-Samples from 2013 were prepared at the Townsville laboratory of Australian Laboratory Services (ALS), with the pulps being transferred to the Brisbane laboratory for analysis using a combination of x-ray fluorescence (Zn, Pb,
+Samples from 2013 were prepared at the Townsville laboratory of Australian Laboratory Services (ALS), with the pulps being transferred to the Brisbane laboratory for analysis using a combination of x-ray fluorescence (Zn, Pb, Fe, Mn, SiO 2 , S), AAS - Ag and Leco furnace (total carbon and organic carbon) methods.